CONSULTATION FEE RANGE

 In November 2008, Massachusetts decriminalized possession of small amounts of marijuana.
 Four years later, 63% of the state’s voters approved Question 3 and legalized medicinal marijuana, and the law came into effect in January 2013.

 Therefore, it is worth getting a Massachusetts medical marijuana card, and we show you how to in this guide.
-We also briefly look into how MA is faring regarding recreational sales.

 How to Get a Medical Marijuana Card in MA